Metamodel construction for sensitivity analysis: Calculation of the estimator

 is $\gtheta_{v}=0$ for all $v \in \cP$.
 Then we can consider $\mu_{\ell} = \mu_{\max} 2^{-\ell}$ for $\ell \in \left\{1, \ldots, \ell_{\max}\right\}$, as a grid of values for $\mu$.
 The grid of values for $\gamma$ may be chosen after few attempts.

 For choosing the final estimator, say $\widehat{f}$, we suppose that we have at our disposal a testing data set $(Y^{T}_{i}, \gX^{T}_{i}), i=1, \ldots n^{T}$, and we propose two procedures. \begin{description} \item[Proc.
-GS] The first one, called the Group-Sparse procedure uses the testing data set for estimating the prediction error.
+GS] The first one uses the testing data set for estimating the prediction error.
 Precisely, for each value of $(\mu, \gamma)$ in the grid, let $\widehat{f}_{(\mu, \gamma)}(\cdot)$ be the estimation of $m$ obtained with the learning data set.
 Then